$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Introduction

-We say that the action is topologically free if for any finite set $G_0\subset G$ and for any open set $W\subset \cP_\cA$, there exists $m\in \psi(W)$ with $\beta_g(m)\neq m$, for all $g\in G_0$ (see Section \ref{s.localtraj}).
-The main result in \cite{Karlovich_OTAA17}, which we review in Theorem \ref{thm.mainlocaltrajec}, is that if this is the case, then the family $\{\pi_\omega\}_{\omega\in \Omega}$ is faithful, thus yielding invertibility criteria.
-If the action is not topologically free, the situation is much harder to analyse, but in some situations one still has methods to reduce to this case, see \cite{BFK_Spectral07, Karlovich_OTAA17} (and references therein), and also \cite{Anton_book, AntonLebedev}.
+If the action is not topologically free, the situation is typically much harder to analyse, but in some situations there are still methods to reduce to this case, see \cite{BFK_Spectral07, Karlovich_OTAA17} (and references therein), and also \cite{AntonLebedev, Anton_book}.

-The main objective of this article is to present new equivalent conditions for the existence of the isomorphism between algebras of the form $\cB$ and a crossed product.
-The established conditions are designated by conditions of \emph{local type}, in open sets of the space $M$ of maximal ideals in $\cZ$, and apply to a class of algebras $\cA$ where open sets of $\cP_\cA$ always determine an open set in $M$, in that the restriction map $\psi$ is open (see Section \ref{ss.gencond} for the definitions).
-This class includes the ones considered in \cite{Anton_book} and all $C^*$-algebras satisfying the uniqueness of extension property that is, the ones where pure states in $\cZ$ extend uniquely to pure states in $\cA$ (see \cite{anderson, archbold_ext_states, ChuKusuda_ext_states}).

-The notion of topologically free action in this setting comes down to the set of points in $M$ fixed by any finite subset $G_0\subset G$ being dense.
-Introducing the influence of the structure of the fixed points, a new equivalent condition is also presented whenever the action is not topologically free.
-The point is that using local type conditions enables one to split between open sets of $M$ where the action is 'well-behaved', in that it is topologically free, and the ones that are fixed by a finite subset of $G$ (see Section \ref{ss.fixed_points}).
-In particular, we check that the algebras induced by topologically free actions always satisfy the local condition.

-This work explores the local type conditions introduced in two directions.
-One when algebra $\cA$ is commutative, establishing a sufficient condition in $\tilde \cB=\alg(U_G)$ for the condition to be verified in $\cB$, as we show that elements in $\cB$ can be 'locally approximated' by the ones in $\tilde \cB$; this is accomplished in Section \ref{ss.subalgebras_comm}.
-In another direction, it is shown in Section \ref{ss.localtraj_cond} that the local type condition is always verified in $\pi(\cB)$, with $\pi=\oplus \pi_\omega$ and $\{\pi_\omega\}_{\omega \in \Omega}$ the local trajectories family, allowing to establish an isomorphism between the algebras $\cB$ and $\pi(\cB)$, fundamental in the method of local trajectories.

-Another objective of the article is to establish conditions for the family $\{\pi_\omega\}$ to be a family of sufficient representations, using namely the notions of strictly norming and exhaustive family (see Section \ref{ss.represent} for the definitions) in the setting of local trajectories.
-When $\cA$ is a commutative algebra or a matrix algebra of continuous functions it follows that the family of representations $\{\pi_\omega\}$ is a sufficient family.
+The purpose of the present article is to explore the relation between the notion of topologically freeness and the isomorphism with the crossed product algebra, as well as alternative conditions for the local trajectories method to hold in order to better understand its domain of applicability.

+We do this by going back to a basic global condition, known to be equivalent to the existence of an isomorphism $\cB\cong A\rtimes_\alpha G$ - referred to as \emph{condition (B0)} - and establishing similar conditions but of \emph{$M$-local type}, that is, on open sets of the space $M$ of maximal ideals in $\cZ$ - referred to as \emph{condition (B1)}.
+This basically amounts to considering 'local' elements of the form $zb$, where $b\in \cB$ and $z\in \cZ=C(M)$ is a bump function with support in $V$ (the precise definitions are in Section \ref{ss.gencond}).